 Make the perfect handmade gift, a Mason Jar Snow Globe using Ball® Brand Jars.
 Easy DIY craft tutorial idea for Christmas, or any gift giving reason.
 This post is sponsored and written on behalf of Ball® Brand Fresh Preserving Products by Newell Brands.
-All opinions expressed are 100% my own. #ad
+All opinions are my own because I love giving you helpful tutorials!

 Do you love to make handmade gifts too?
 I believe, when you make a gift with your own two hands that gift is more special than anything you could buy in a store!